Watch ABC Review

 The ABC (American Broadcasting Company), not to be confused with the ABC (Australian Broadcasting Corporation) is one of America’s oldest television networks, first broadcasting in 1948.
 It was also the first American network to stream full episodes of its television line-up on the Internet in May 2006.
 Since then, their on-demand website has evolved to their new corporate identity, Watch ABC, where they stream a good range of new content the day after their terrestrial airing.

-Content available on Watch ABC is nowhere near as extensive as that found on similar UK services such as the BBC iPlayer or Channel 4’s 4oD, nor does the network retain a back-catalogue either.
+Content available on Watch ABC is nowhere near as extensive as that found on similar UK services such as the BBC iPlayer or Channel 4’s All 4, nor does the network retain a back-catalogue either.
 In fact, even PBS’s media library can make Watch ABC seem rather small in comparison.
 But what it lacks in quantity it certainly makes up for in popularity.
 Many of the programmes available on Watch ABC include those which provide some of America’s highest ratings.

 Most series will retain episodes for approximately a month after they first appear, so it is usually possible to find 4 or 5 full-length episodes available.
 However, the odd series, especially reality-competitions may retain all episodes from the beginning until the last is aired.